davenverse/shellfish/docs/examples/index.md

 yield ()
 ```

-Note that we loaded the file as a string, then we converted it to uppercase, and finally, we wrote it to the new file.
+Note that we loaded the whole file as a string, converted it to uppercase, and finally, wrote it to the new file.

 Here, the complete script: